 Our OVP (online video platform) integrates a white label, easy-to-use paywall supporting pay-per-view and subscription.
 Like Brightcove, we also support advertising via the player API.
 All transactions are viewable in your account, which provides you with strong analytics to evaluate the success of paid events.
 With Dacast, you get the best of all worlds when it comes to revenue generation options.

-Universities and larger users are most likely to be interested in Dacast’s Premium ($125/month) and Enterprise ($289/month) plans.
-These plans include 2 TB and 5 TB of bandwidth, respectively.
-Enterprise plans (custom pricing) are also available for higher volume streaming needs, as is a Starter plan ($19/month) for small broadcasters.
+Universities and larger users are most likely to be interested in Dacast’s Scale plan ($188/month).
+These plans include 1 TB of storage and 24 TB/Year of bandwidth.
+Custom plans are also available for higher volume streaming needs, as is a Starter plan ($39/month) for small broadcasters.
 Dacast also offers event pricing for one-time streaming and pay-as-go streaming options with rollover bandwidth.

 The final platform we’ll review here is Kaltura.
 Kaltura is a popular online video platform targeting universities, government agencies, and similar institutions.
 The Kaltura cloud service provides hosted video streaming and VOD service, as well as a variety of other tools.
 Let’s review a few of this platform’s features: